caseynbrock/murnaghan2017/README.md

 # murnaghan2017
 Fit Murnaghan equation of state to energy/volume data.
 Also, easily calculate energy/volume data using some DFT codes.

-Currently, this is only set up for the Abinit and Socorro DFT codes, though others could be added easily.
+Currently, this is only set up for the Abinit, Socorro, and Elk DFT codes, though others could be added easily.

 If pytest won't work, or the modules can't be found, you can try loading an anaconda module.
 I've had issues with older versions of pytest